-Here are the five dog breeds that are most commonly referred to as pit bull-type dogs.
+Here are the five breeds that are most commonly referred to as types of pit bull dogs.

 Pit bull-type dogs typically have muscular, stocky builds with deep chests and large, square heads.
 They’re notoriously determined dogs.
 When given a task, whether it be learning a new trick or digging a hole, they won’t give up easily.
 And they usually love people, including strangers, and crave attention.
-Training and socialization from a young age is important for pit bulls.
-Otherwise their size and strength can be difficult to handle, as they might pull hard on a leash or jump up on people to greet them.
+Training and socialization from a young age are important for pit bulls.
+Otherwise, their size and strength can be difficult to handle, as they might pull hard on a leash or jump up on people to greet them.

 01 of 05

 The American bully is a relatively new breed that was first developed in the '80s and '90s.
 Recognized by the United Kennel Club in 2013 but not yet by the American Kennel Club, the breed came from the American pit bull terrier and other bulldog-type breeds.
 In comparison to the American pit bull terrier, bullies are much broader, more compact, and have a wider head.
 Bullies from responsible breeders have been specifically developed for their gentle and affectionate temperament.
 But bullies are still strong and athletic, so they need plenty of exercise to keep them happy and healthy, as well as regular socialization time with people and other dogs.

 Height: 13 to 20 inches